 The Ocean Education Centre

-Tall Ships Victoria has developed a project involving the use of tall ships in marine science and research, education, edu-tourism, and marine construction and training.
-Find out about our centre and what goes on, see current projects-Ocean Education Centre.
+Victoria has developed a project involving the use of tall ships in marine science and research, education, edu-tourism, and marine construction and training.
+To find out about our centre and what goes on, see current projects-Ocean Education Centre.